yuanchun-li/HybridFlow/README.md

 java -jar hybridflow.jar -i webviewdemo.apk -d output -sdk $ANDROID_SDK_HOME$ -source_sink SourcesAndSinks.txt
 ```

-If everything goes well, this command will lead to a full execution of all 3 steps,
-a `AnalysisResult.md` file will be generated under `output` directory,
+If everything goes well, a `AnalysisResult.md` file will be generated under the `output` directory,
 which contains the taint analysis result (source to sink paths).
 You can also run each step separately using `-m` option.